Stalin-143/CVE/README.md

 ![CVE](https://img.shields.io/badge/CVE-2026--29905-red)
 # CVE-2026-29905 — Kirby CMS Persistent DoS via Malformed Image Upload

+> This vulnerability has been assigned CVE-2026-29905 by MITRE.

 ## Overview

 A authenticated user with **Editor** permissions can upload a malformed file with an image extension to cause a persistent Denial of Service in Kirby CMS.